 Find the kernel of appreciation.
 In order for my changed thinking and commitment to self-responsibility to stick, I have found that I need to go a step further with my family (don’t we all) and reframe their annoying behavior so that I can perceive the ways I can admire and add to our relationship.

 - Rather than become angry at my father for being a freak about keeping food in the house, I can appreciate his commitment to healthy eating and use that to balance my own over-indulgent tendencies.

 - Rather than become irritated that my sister can be so distant, I can admire the way she really is the queen of all her domain.
 She can teach me a lot about loving myself and putting myself first in all things.

 Actions This Week

 Are you feeling the expectation and obligation of the season start to stress you?
 Make sure you take these 3 steps this week:

 - Don’t be afraid to “go there.”
-We have to acknowledge our darkness before we can move past it.
+We have to acknowledge our darkness before we can avoid getting our buttons pushed.
 If you’re feeling down, own it and forgive yourself—we’re all right there with you!